An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: 2-complexes and their data structures

 One can easily extend such data structures to possibly non-cellular embeddings on surfaces~\cite[Section~2.2]{cm-tgis-14}.
 In this framework, one must store the topology of each face, which is not necessarily homeomorphic to a disk.
 Also, a face may have several boundary components; two-way pointers connect each face to one flag of each boundary component (or to an isolated vertex of the graph, if that boundary component is a single vertex); if a face is orientable and has several boundary components, then these pointers must induce a consistent orientation of these boundary cycles.
 It is important to remark that this data structure also allows to recover the topology of the underlying surface.

 Let $\Gamma$ be a proper graph embedding of a graph~$G$ on a 2-complex~$\complex$ (under the assumptions of Proposition~\ref{P:preproc}).
 Let $\surf$ be the detached surface of~$\complex$.
-Because $\Gamma$ is proper, it naturally induces an embedding~$\Gamma'$, of another graph~$G'$, on~$\surf$; some vertices of~$G$ located on singular points of~$\complex$ are duplicated in~$G'$, the vertices of~$G$ located in the relative interior of isolated segments are absent from~$G'$, and the edges of~$G$ not in~$G'$ are edges on the isolated segments of~$\complex$.
-Our data structure, called \emphdef{combinatorial map}, for storing the graph embedding~$\Gamma$ and the 2-complex~$\complex$ consists of storing (1) the graph embedding~$\Gamma'$ on~$\surf$, as indicated in the previous paragraph, (2) the isolated segments of~$\complex$, together with, for each such isolated segment, an ordered list alternating vertices and edges of~$\Gamma$ (or, instead of an edge, a mark indicating the absence of such an edge in the region of the isolated segment between the incident vertices), (3) the identifications of vertices of~$\Gamma'$ that are needed to recover~$\Gamma$ (and thus implicitly~$\complex$).
+Because $\Gamma$ is proper, it naturally induces an embedding~$\Gamma'$, of another graph~$G'$, on~$\surf$; each vertex of~$G$ located on a singular vertex of~$\complex$ appears as many times in~$G'$ as there are cones and corners at that singular vertex; the vertices of~$G$ located in the relative interior of isolated edges are absent from~$G'$.
+Our data structure, called \emphdef{combinatorial map}, for storing the graph embedding~$\Gamma$ and the 2-complex~$\complex$ consists of storing (1) the graph embedding~$\Gamma'$ on~$\surf$, as indicated in the previous paragraph, (2) the isolated edges of~$\complex$, together with, for each such isolated edge, an ordered list alternating vertices and edges of~$\Gamma$ (or, instead of an edge, a mark indicating the absence of such an edge in the region of the isolated edge between the incident vertices), (3) the identifications of vertices of~$\Gamma'$ that are needed to recover~$\Gamma$ (and thus implicitly~$\complex$).

-Isomorphisms between combinatorial maps are defined in the obvious way, similar to the concept of isomorphism between topological data structures: Two combinatorial maps are isomorphic if there is an isomorphism between the combinatorial maps restricted to the detached surfaces, isomorphisms between the maps on each isolated segments, and such that incidences are preserved on the singular points.
+Isomorphisms between combinatorial maps are defined in the obvious way, similar to the concept of isomorphism between topological data structures: Two combinatorial maps are isomorphic if there is an isomorphism between the combinatorial maps restricted to the detached surfaces, isomorphisms between the maps on each isolated edges, and such that incidences are preserved on the singular vertices.
 We can easily test isomorphism between two combinatorial maps of size $k$ and~$k'$, respectively, in $(k+k')^{O(k+k')}$ time.

 We will need an algorithm to enumerate all proper embeddings of small graphs on a given 2-complex.
 This is achieved in the following lemma. \begin{lemma} Let $\complex$ be a 2-complex of size~$c$ and $k$ an integer.
 We can enumerate the ${(c+k)}^{O(c+k)}$ combinatorial maps of graphs with at most $k$ vertices and at most $k$ edges properly embedded on~$\complex$ in ${(c+k)}^{O(c+k)}$ time. \end{lemma} \begin{proof} The strategy is the following.
 In a first step, we enumerate a set of proper graph embeddings on some 2-complexes, which necessarily contains all the desired combinatorial maps.
 In a second step, we prune this set to keep only the desired combinatorial maps, by eliminating those that contains too many vertices or edges, or that correspond to an embedding on a 2-complex not homeomorphic to~$\complex$.